Left-wing populism: South Korea

 South Korea's leftist political party, the Progressive Party, advocates direct democracy, anti-neoliberalism and anti-imperialism.
-They support a liberal-nationalist foreign policy hostile to Japan.
+They support a national liberalist foreign policy hostile to Japan.

 Lee Jae-myung, one of DPK's major politicians, has been mentioned as a "populist" in some media outlets.
 Lee Jae-myung pledged to implement the world's first universal basic income system if elected in the 2022 South Korean presidential election but said he would not pay for it if the people opposed it.
 South Korea's right-wing politician Hong Joon-pyo saw Lee Jae-myung in September 2021 and accused him of being "Chávez of Gyeonggi Province".
 However, there is controversy in South Korea as to whether Lee Jae-myung can be viewed as a "left-wing populist" in the context of the United States or Europe.
 He once said he was "conservative" and suggested policies far from general left-wing populism in the United States and Europe, partially insisting on economic liberal policies such as deregulating companies on some issues.
 In addition, he showed a somewhat conservative tendency on some social agendas.
 In addition, Kim Hyun-jong, the head of the International Trade Special Division at the Lee Jae-myung Camp, met with Henry Kissinger, and Henry Kissinger gave Lee Jae-myung a handwritten autograph called "Good wishes".
 In addition, Lee Jae-myung's political orientation was somewhat ambiguous, so conservative journalist Dong-A Ilbo denied that he was a left-wing politician, while South Korea's far-left organization Workers' Solidarity evaluated him as a social democratic.
 (However, another South Korean left-wing undongkwon group denied that Lee Jae-myung is not a social democratic.)
+Lee is also a staunch supporter of free trade, unlike ordinary economic populists.

 Europe

+France

+France has a long tradition of left-wing populism.
+During the French Revolution, the Hébertists, founded by Jacques Hébert in 1791, were a radical faction within the Society of the Friends of the Rights of Man and of the Citizen, a Jacobin group leading France during the Reign of Terror.
+They were most known for their militant opposition to the more moderate leadership of Georges Danton and supported dechristianization.
+They were also supportive of sending Louis XVI to the guillotine.
+Eventually, the Committee of Public Safety threatening, eventually charging Hébert with conspiracy and sending him to the guillotine.

+In the modern day, La France Insoumise, or "France Unbowed" is a left-wing populist, democratic socialist, and eco-socialist party.
+The party is led by its founder, the populist firebrand Jean-Luc Mélenchon.